cncf/landscapeapp/README.md

 ## New Entries

 When creating new entries, the only 4 required fields are `name`, `homepage_url`, `logo`, and `crunchbase`.
 It's generally easier to have the landscape fetch an SVG by adding it's URL rather than saving it yourself in the `hosted_logos` folder.
 Only add a `twitter` if the value in Crunchbase is incorrect.
 For delisted and many foreign countries, you'll need to add `stock_ticker` with the value to look up on Yahoo Finance to find the market cap.
 If you add a `repo_url` the card will be white instead of grey.
+Additonally, when using `repo_url`, `project_org` can be set pointing to an organization on GitHub, this will have the effect of pulling the information for all the repos belonging to that organization but using `repo_url` for information regarding license and best practices.

 ## Crunchbase Requirement